Jens Nykvist: Career

 From January 2012 to June 2012, Nykvist served in the Swedish Armed Forces Headquarters in Stockholm as Assistant Chief of Staff in the Joint Strategy and Operational Staff.
 He then attended the Naval Command College at the Naval War College in the United States from 2012 to 2013.
 He also attended the Salve Regina University in Newport, Rhode Island, USA between 2013 and 2014, receiving an MA in international relations.
 Nykvist served as head of naval operations at the J3 Department of the Joint Strategy and Operational Staff between August 2013 and November 2013.
 On 1 December 2013 he was promoted to captain and was appointed commanding officer of the 1st Submarine Flotilla.
 Nykvist was then the EU Naval Force Chief of Staff during Operation Atalanta in the Gulf of Aden from April until September 2015 and back in Sweden he continued being the commander of the 1st Submarine Flotilla until 2016.
 On 4 May 2016, Nykvist was appointed Chief of Navy and was promoted to rear admiral.
 He held the position for almost four years when he was succeeded by Rear Admiral Ewa Skoog Haslum on 1 February 2020.
 Nykvist is from 1 February 2020 posted to the Ministry of Defence.
-From September 2020, Nykvist serves as Swedish Military Representative to the EU and NATO in Brussels.
+From September 2020, Nykvist served as Sweden's Military Representative to the EU and NATO in Brussels.
 In March 2022, Nykvist was appointed co-chair of the NATO Partner Interoperability Advocacy Group.
-Nykvist was placed as Sweden's military representative to NATO and the EU from 1 April 2023.
+Nykvist was placed as Sweden's Military Representative to the EU and NATO from 1 April 2023.
 Nykvist was appointed Deputy Chief of the Defence Staff from 1 July 2023.